TerraformersURC/rover/README.md

-# rover
+# Rover
-Software for the rover
+Software for Terraformer's rover